fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 app.use('/api/login', loginRouter)
 ```

-we could register it to be only executed eith path <i>/api/blogs</i> routes:
+we could register it to be only executed with path <i>/api/blogs</i> routes:

 ```js
 // use the middleware only in /api/blogs routes